opentable/octopress/source/_posts/2013-08-08-grunt-your-deployments-too.markdown

 authro: aroyle
 categories: [Deployment, javascript, grunt]
 ---
-iWe've been using [Grunt][1] as a build tool for our nodejs apps, and it's brilliant.
+We've been using [Grunt][1] as a build tool for our nodejs apps, and it's brilliant.
 It lints, it configures, it minifies, it tests, it packages, and if you find the right module, it can give you a reach-around too.

 As we move towards getting our first node app into production, we were looking at ways to deploy it.
 First we thought of [Capistrano][2].